StudfarmStudios/assaultwing/README.md

 As an IDE either a recent Visual Studio or Visual Studio Code can be used.

+Note that if you previously had Dotnet tool MGCB installed globally, you may have to remove the global install:

+    dotnet tool uninstall -g dotnet-mgcb

 ## Building

 CI Build Status: ![CI status badge](https://github.com/StudfarmStudios/assaultwing/actions/workflows/dotnet.yml/badge.svg "GitHub Actions build status")